MarcusMathiassen/Thi_Language/README.md

 # How to compile
-Just run the build script in the root folder.
+Run the build script in the root folder.
 There are no dependencies.
-Not yet tested on Windows but should compile fine on latest macOS.
+Not yet tested on Windows, but should compile fine on latest macOS.

 ## Program:
         extern puts (u8*)  s32